IRC with SSL and OTR Encryption

 You need to wait until the key is generated to start using OTR.

-OTR only works if both you and the person you want to chat have it installed and enabled.
-Assuming you are both connected to same server, open a private chat session and then start OTR typing:
+OTR only works if both you and the person you want to chat with have it installed and enabled.
+Assuming you are both connected to the same server, open a private chat session and then start OTR by typing:

 /otr init

-Once you want to finish th OTR session type:
+When you want to finish the OTR session, type:

 /otr finish

-But are you really sure the person you are chatting with is the person you think he/she is?
+But are you really sure the person you are chatting with is the person you think they are?

-You can authenticate each other in 3 different ways, remembering that the best way to verify a key fingerprint or share a secret for authentication is to meet face to face or through encrypted email (GPG).
+You can authenticate each other in 3 different ways, remembering that the best way to verify a key fingerprint or share a secret for authentication is to meet face-to-face or communicate through encrypted email (GPG).

 1. Use a shared secret that you both know